-Fair value measurement at reporting date using Quoted prices in Significant other Significant active markets unobservable unobservable identical assets inputs inputs August 31, 2014 (Level 1) (Level 2) (Level 3)
+Fair value measurement at reporting date using Quoted prices in active markets identical assets Significant other unobservable inputs Significant unobservable inputs November 30, 2018 (Level 1) (Level 2) (Level 3) Assets: • • Cash \$ 220,427 \$ 220,427 \$ - \$ -

-Assets:

 - Level 1 Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities. - Level 2 Quoted prices in markets that are not active, or inputs that are observable, either directly or indirectly, for substantially the full term of the asset or liability. - Level 3 Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (supported by little or no market activity).